 - do not bring clothing, footwear and caving gear that has been used in other countries

-- comply with the cleaning protocols imposed by the congress organisers to decontaminate gear before and after field trips.
+- if you must bring personal gear comply with the published cleaning protocols to decontaminate gear before and after field trips.

 Australian cavers visiting caves overseas also have an important role to play in preventing the introduction of WNS.
 If you are visiting caves in other countries: